Optimizing Frequent Checkpointing via Low-Cost Differential for Distributed Training Systems: Evaluation

 Figure \ref{fig:freq} shows that compared to other methods, \sysname can achieve the checkpointing frequency every iteration (i.e., the checkpointing frequency equals one) for different widely-used models under the bounded training speed.

-\sysnameplus(S) also performs per-iteration in-memory checkpointing, enabled by its efficient layer-wise gradient reuse and snapshotting approach. \sysnameplus(P) achieves per-iteration persistence frequency in smaller models such as ResNet-101, but increases to 3 iterations for larger models like GPT2-L due to the limited bandwidth of SSDs.
-Nevertheless, its checkpointing intervals remain the shortest compared to Naïve DC, CheckFreq, and Gemini.
+\sysnamepluss also performs per-iteration in-memory checkpointing, enabled by its efficient layer-wise-reuse snapshotting approach. \sysnameplus(P) achieves per-iteration persistence frequency in smaller models such as ResNet-101, but increases to 3 iterations for larger models like GPT2-L due to the limited bandwidth of SSDs.
+Nevertheless, its checkpointing intervals remain shorter than those of Naïve DC and CheckFreq, and are nearly the same as those of Gemini.

 Intervals of Naïve DC grow significantly with model size, increasing from every 2 iterations to every 8.
 Gemini only supports per-iteration checkpointing on ResNet-101, and its interval increases to every 4 iterations for GPT2-L and BERT-L. CheckFreq consistently maintains an interval of 10 iterations.
 These results validate our motivation that \sysname can support high-frequency checkpointing without stalling training progress.